 - Provide us with details of key milestone phases of the project (with photographs)

 - At least one meeting per year will be held between the One City Trust and the funded organisation to review the monitoring returns.
 The Trustees reserve the right to review the performance at more regular intervals.

 - You will agree to complete and submit to the OneCity Trust a final written report with photographic evidence of the project within 3 months from the conclusion of the project.

 The information you provide will be held by the City of Edinburgh Council, which offers in-kind grant management support to the Trust.
 The information will be shared with OneCity Trust Board members to enable decisions to be made about whether a grant may be approved to your organisation, and will be shared with no other party.

 The information will only be shared with Travis Perkins Managed Services if you have ticked the appropriate box on the form.
-Information relating to projects funded by Engie Regeneration Ltd will be only shared information, after the grant has been awarded.
+Information relating to projects funded by Engie Regeneration Ltd will be only shared information, after the grant has been awarded (if funding is applicable).